Gihwan-K/gene-prioritization-ml/README.md

 **Can a machine-learning ranker independently rediscover the genes I found by manual curation during my PhD?**

 This repository re-approaches a published candidate-gene discovery problem as a learning-to-rank task.
-Two genes — `SYN2-B` (a cohesin α-kleisin) and `CENH3-B` (a centromeric histone variant) — were nominated by stepwise manual filtering of multi-omics data and then validated experimentally.
+Two genes; `SYN2-B` (a cohesin α-kleisin) and `CENH3-B` (a centromeric histone variant) were nominated by stepwise manual filtering of multi-omics data and then validated experimentally.
 Here they are **removed from training entirely** and the question is whether an unbiased model puts them back on top.